 The coveted rooms at the West Point Inn are the Tower Room and the Keeper’s Quarters which are right in the lighthouse itself.
 For our family, we chose a double queen contemporary room in the adjacent building because it was more suitable for four people (the tower rooms book out months in advance and each sleep 2).

-The contemporary rooms are basic in decor but have great water views from their balconies.
-Your stay includes daily continental breakfast and complimentary entrance to the lighthouse museum.
+The contemporary rooms are basic in decor but have a great view of the water from the balcony.
+A stay at the Lighthouse Hotel PEI includes daily continental breakfast and complimentary entrance to the lighthouse museum.

 The Best Part